 Rates are variable and realistic.

-For a free 20 minute consult, contact me.
+Free 20 minute consult, contact me.

-I teach classes and work with couples, individuals, and groups.
+For couples, individuals, and groups.

-Ecological 12-Step Program
+12-Step Eco-Recovery Program

-Please join me for an Ecological 12-step program, (the first of its kind, as far as I know) where we are each invited to pick ONE expression of addiction to western civilization (plastic? cell phone? late nights? driving? comfort? money? status?) and put ourselves through the 12-steps, which is a profoundly healing path of accountability.
+Please join me for an Eco-Recovery 12-step program, (the first of its kind, as far as I know) where we are each invited to pick ONE expression of addiction to western civilization (plastic? cell phone? late nights? driving? comfort? money? status?) and move through a modified nature-based 12-step program.
+The 12 steps are a tried and true healing path of accountability.
 Our healing journey will be fun, tough, profound, and creative.
-(How will you make amends to the ocean? insects? future generations?).
+(How will you make amends to the ocean? insects? future generations?)

 This group has a rolling "admission."
 Drop in anytime.